shyambhagwat12/online-learning-algorithms/unstructured/ETC/README.md

 <div align="center"><img style="background: white;" src="../../svg/qSmB4eOZr7.svg"></div>

 Inversely proportional to \delta - if delta is too small - we need large m

+Intuition - For a given horizon, we explore until we reach sufficient guarantee on the best arm - trade-off between the cost and the gain of more exploration.
+During commit - we stick to the best arm.

+# Doubling Trick:
+If Time horizon is unknown, we can start with T , double the horizon restarting the algorithm by retuning paramter m each time.
+The regret will slow down compared to pure ETC.

 # Regret analysis